 Halloween is almost here and the stores are loaded with sugary goodness – Snickers, Butterfingers, Reese’s – mmmm.
 While the little ghouls and goblins are prowling from door-to-door, what do you do?
 Dip into the pot and enjoy a few Milky Ways or Starbursts.
 With all that walking, you have to keep your blood sugar up, right?

-Sherlock Spallone threw on a pumpkin costume and investigated how those delicious Halloween candies affect sleep.
+We threw on our pumpkin costumes and investigated how those delicious Halloween candies affect sleep.
 As an added bonus, we found some tips for getting your tiny trick-or-treaters a good night’s sleep after all the fun on Halloween.

 But, first let’s kick off Halloween with a fun video, courtesy of Jimmy Kimmel.
-For the past 3 years, Jimmy Kimmel has challenged parents to pretend they ate all their kids’ Halloween Candy, shoot video of it, and upload that video to YouTube.
-While there’s a whole lot of heartbroken kids (for a couple of seconds until their parents fess up to the truth), there are a few adorbable kids who immediately forgive their parents.
+For the past few years, Kimmel has challenged parents to pretend they ate all their kids’ Halloween Candy, shoot video of it, and upload that video to YouTube.
+While there’s a whole lot of heartbroken kids (for a couple of seconds until their parents fess up to the truth), there are a few adorable kids who immediately forgive their parents.

-Enoy Jimmy Kimmel’s, “I Told My Kid’s I Ate All of Their Halloween Candy” videos below.
+Enjoy Jimmy Kimmel’s, “I Told My Kid’s I Ate All of Their Halloween Candy” videos below